flix/flix/docs/DIDYOUKNOW.md

 - the Flix type and effect system supports complete type inference, i.e. if a program is typeable then the type inference in the Flix compiler will find the typing without a single annotation.

+- The Flix "Tips and Tricks"-section https://doc.flix.dev/tipstricks/ contains many useful niceties.

+- Flix -- by design -- has no implicit coercions (but does provide several explicit coercion functions).

+- Flix -- by design -- disallows unused variables and shadowed variables.
+Research has shown that such redundancies are correlated with bugs.

+- Flix -- by design -- disallows allow unused declarations.
+This prevents bit rot.

+- Flix -- by design -- does not support function overloading.
+Instead, functions are given meaningful names, e.g.
+  `Map.insert` and `Map.insertWithKey`.

+- Flix -- by design -- does not support variadic functions.
+We believe such overloading is unprincipled and unnecessary.

+- Flix -- by design -- does not support labelled arguments.
+Records can be used instead and works both for top-level, local, and first-class functions.

+- Flix defines division by zero to equal zero.

 ## Standard Library